KhronosGroup/glTF/specification/2.0/README.md

 * rotation: A quaternion (x, y, z, w), where w is the scalar
 * scale: A 3D vector containing the scaling factors along the x, y and z axes

+RGB color values use sRGB color primaries.

+> **Implementation Note:** Color primaries define the interpretation of each color channel of the color model, particularly with respect to the RGB color model.
+In the context of a typical display, color primaries describe the color of the red, green and blue phosphors or filters.
+The same primaries are also defined in Recommendation ITU-R BT.709.
+Since the overwhelming majority of currently used consumer displays are using the same primaries as default, client implementations usually do not need to convert color values.
+Future specification versions or extensions may allow other color primaries (such as P3) or even provide a way of embedding custom color profiles.

 ## Scenes